 - Director at Large: Monica Seys, Sorrento

-We are committed to obtaining a better understanding of the challenges facing parents and guardians of students with diverse abilities and invite you, if applicable, to complete our survey.
+We are committed to obtaining a better understanding of the challenges facing parents and guardians of students with diverse abilities.

 Long Range Facilities Plan (2020 – 2029)

 Thanks to all the parent/guardians and other interested community members who participated in the public information sessions as well as SD83’s long range facilities plan survey (which closed March 16).